AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/push-to-origin.md

 ## Why push?

-- Pushing your changes will allow to to eventually [file a pull request](../creating-pull-requests/index.md) to the `main` branch of `OpenScPCA-analysis`.
+- Pushing your changes will allow you to eventually [file a pull request](../creating-pull-requests/index.md) to the `main` branch of `OpenScPCA-analysis`.
     - Filing a pull request is the only way to incorporate your changes into the main code base of OpenScPCA.
 - This allows you to work on your branch on multiple computers.
     - Once you push to origin, your changes can then be pulled from the remote repository to any computer (such as working with Amazon Lightsail for Research).